Lipnice nad Sázavou: History

 The first written mention of Lipnice is from 1226.
-It was the so-called Lower Lipnice and refers to today's Dolní Město.
-The Lipnice Castle was founded in 1310 and the settlement of Upper Lipnice was founded together with the castle.
+It was the so-called Dolní Lipnice ('lower Lipnice') and refers to today's Dolní Město.
+The Lipnice Castle was founded in 1310 and the settlement of Horní Lipnice ('upper Lipnice') was founded together with the castle.
 In 1370, it was acquired by King Charles IV and promoted to a town.
 It was a town until the reforms in the middle of the 19th century.

 It is very likely that the so-called Lipnice Bible from 1421 was finished here.

-In September 2019, the town status was granted back to Lipnice.
+In September 2019, the town status was granted back to Lipnice and Sázavou.

 Transport

-There are no railways or major roads passing through the municipality.
+There are no railways or major roads passing through the municipal territory.